 Gentle Peeling Exfoliant

 I'm obsessed with peeling gels that roll away dead skin without harsh abrasives, but those can run you between $40 and $60 a pop.
-This $10 version gives you the same satisfying exfoliation via tangerine, papaya, and licorice extracts for a fraction of the price.
+This $10 version gives you the same satisfying exfoliation via papaya extract for a fraction of the price.

 Beauty Shield Magnetic Mask Kit

 If you like your skincare routine to be experiential and (we're just going to come out and say it) Insta-worthy, this award-winning mask is just the product to add to your regime.
-Apply the antioxidant-packed mask, then use the magnetic wand to remove the mask and extract impurities like something out of a science project, leaving you with super soft, hydrated skin.
+Apply the antioxidant-packed mask, then use the magnetic wand to remove the mask and extract impurities like something out of a science project, leaving you with super soft, hydrated skin, in my experience.

 Clarifying Booster Drops